-You are allowed to transfer your AVC Extra funds to a separate arrangement, even if you want to keep your Scheme benefits and BRASS benefits in the Railways Pension Scheme.
+You are allowed to transfer your AVC Extra funds to a separate arrangement, even if you don't want to transfer your Fund benefits and any BRASS benefits you may have.
 However, we recommend that you get independent financial advice before transferring your AVC Extra funds to another arrangement.